thegoonies/thegoonies.github.io/_posts/2021-03-15-nahamconctf-2021-agent-tester-v2.md

 Union SQLi via websocket to SSRF bot to my own site hosting a CSRF to make bot update its profile with a PXSS in the `about` field.
 The XSS exploits a Jinja2 SSTI on `/debug` and exfils the Flask config back to my own server.
 Forge admin JWT using `SECRET_KEY` and exploit SSTI directly to gain RCE.

-Surprisingly my solution was unintended, see the author's [write up](https://github.com/jorgectf/Created-CTF-Challenges/tree/main/challenges/AgentTester%20@%20NahamConCTF%202021) for the intended solution.
+Surprisingly my solution was unintended, see the author's [write-up](https://github.com/jorgectf/Created-CTF-Challenges/tree/main/challenges/AgentTester%20@%20NahamConCTF%202021) for the intended solution (or [this](https://github.com/b4bergi/ctf-writeups/blob/main/nahamcon-2021/AgentTesterV2.md) one by [@bergi](https://twitter.com/alkiiis)).

 <!--more-->